progspac-vnn/RedditWrapperWebApp/README.md

 # Easy Installation and Configuration
 The installation process for Reddit WebPage Crawler is straightforward.
 The provided instructions guide users through the process of setting up the project, installing dependencies, and configuring Reddit API credentials.
 This simplicity allows users to quickly set up the application and start exploring top threads.

-# Error Handling and Responsiveness
-The application is equipped with robust error handling mechanisms to gracefully manage unexpected scenarios that may arise during data retrieval or user interactions.
-Additionally, the interface is designed to be responsive, ensuring a consistent and engaging experience across different screen sizes and devices.

 # Contact and Feedback
 Reddit WebPage Crawler welcomes user engagement and feedback.
 The "Contact" section provides users with the means to reach out to the project maintainer, Vinesh Narayan Nadar, for questions, suggestions, or any assistance needed.
 This proactive approach encourages a sense of community and collaboration.

 Feel free to explore the project's functionality and interface, and do not hesitate to reach out if you have any inquiries or suggestions for improvement.
 Your feedback is highly valued and contributes to the ongoing enhancement of the Reddit WebPage Crawler.

 ### Search and Display
 Users can enter the name of a subreddit in the search box and click the search button to retrieve the top 10 threads from that subreddit.